XydiasPanos/Schrodinger-1D-Equation-Solver/README.md

 This is the easiest method if you are on Windows and don't want to install Python.

-1. Go to the [Releases](https://github.com/XydiasPanos/Schrodinger1DSolver/releases) page of this repository.
+1. Go to the starting page of this repository.
 2. Download the latest `Schrodinger1DSolver.exe` file.
 3. Double-click the downloaded `.exe` file to launch the application. *(Note: Windows Defender might show a "SmartScreen" warning since the executable isn't digitally signed by a major publisher.
 Click "More info" and then "Run anyway").*